KissKissBankBank/fashion_police/README.md

 * <a name="trailing-array-commas"></a>
-  Add a comma after the last item of an `Array` or `Hash` literal when the items are not on separate lines.
+  Add a comma after the last item of an `Array` or `Hash` literal when the items are on separate lines.
   <sup>[[link](#trailing-array-commas)]</sup>

   ```Ruby